Gratitude and GivingLearn More About Ways to Support Memorial Hospital

 Roy Estey Network for Education on Water Safety (RENEWS)

-Roy was a beloved member of the Memorial Hospital community, working in Facilities Management.
+Roy was a beloved member of the Memorial Hospital community, working in Facilities Management at Memorial Hospital.
 On May 7th 2010 Roy Estey took his canoe to Pea Porridge Pond in Madison to fish.
 Roy drowned while fishing.
 Funds provided in his name are used to promote water safety education and provide resources for personal flotation devices (PFD’s) and swimming lessons (for children and adults).
 To apply for assistance, download and complete this application.
 To make a donation to support RENEWS, click here.

 Mount Washington Valley Adult Day Center